storynory/storystatic/posts/fairytales/the-frog.md

 - All Stories

 ---
-{% player page.fileSlug %} {% srcset  "fairytales/grimm/cute-princess-frog.jpg", "princess with frog" %}
+ {% srcset  "fairytales/grimm/cute-princess-frog.jpg", "princess with frog" %}

 Image: cute princess kissing a frog By matiasdelcarmine / adobe stock